The Gospel of John (2003 film): Production

 This film was created by a constituency of artists from Canada and the United Kingdom, along with academic and theological consultants from around the world.
 The cast was selected primarily from the Stratford Shakespeare Festival and Soulpepper Theatre Company, as well as Britain's Royal Shakespeare Company and Royal National Theatre.
 The musical score, composed by Jeff Danna and created for the film, is partially based on the music of the Biblical period.
 The film was produced by Visual Bible International.
 Filming took place in Toronto, Ontario, and Almeria and Andalucia, Spain.

 Reception

 Critical response

 The website's critical consensus reads, "The Gospel of John takes a reverent approach to its story without ever bringing it to life, proving that cribbing from the Good Book isn't enough to guarantee a good movie."
 Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100 based on responses from 14 critics, indicating "mixed or average reviews".

+IMDB rates the film 7.8/10.

+Audience opinion is very positive.
+Rotten Tomatoes’ Popcornmeter rates the film 89%, with widespread praise for its faithful rendering of the gospel of John and outstanding performances by celebrated actors.